layilin/SP23-33852/_annotations/all_books.md

 40.572. yellow death.
 Yellow fever, a disease transmitted by the Aedes aegypti mosquito, occurs mostly in tropical climates, characterized by jaundice, fever, nausea or vomiting, and aches.
 This disease was extremely deadly to newcomers from Europe.

 40.580.
 Montano.
-Grainger continues the next few pages describing Montano, a fictional planter who he lauds for treating his slaves humanely.
+Grainger continues the next few pages describing Montano, a fictional planter whom he lauds for treating his slaves humanely.
 It should be noted that this behavior, though presented as virtuous, makes its argument on economic grounds.

 [plant] 41.596 yams.
 One of many species of tubers within the *Dioscorea* genus.
 One of the most important food crops for enslaved Africans in the Caribbean.
 There are several reasons yams became important to Afro-Caribbean diets: yam crop yields are high, yams are easily stored, and they can be prepared in several different ways.
 Just as importantly, yams formed an important part of West African diets long before the commencement of the slave trade.
 As a result, slave traders often shipped large quantities of yams on trans-Atlantic voyages to feed the people on board, and yams accompanied Africans to the Americas, where they were able to continue cultivating them.